-It’s no secret that bass feed far less aggressively in the winter, but as long as the water has not iced over, and if you have a lot of patience, very big bass can be caught during the winter months.
+It’s no secret that bass feed far less aggressively in the winter, but as long as the water has not iced over, and you have a lot of patience, you can still catch bass during the winter months.

 Best Cold Water Bass Lures

 More specifically, hard suspending jerkbaits like a Rapala X-Rap and soft jerkbaits like a Zoom Superfluke.
 Both models work in the same way, they are “jerked” between pauses, causing the bait to dart in different directions.

 They’re best known for getting reaction strikes from bass.
 For hard suspending jerkbaits, a bass will watch it suspended in the water column and as soon as the bait darts in a direction the bass’s reaction is to attack it.
-For a soft jerkbait, the reaction is a result of a jerk while the bait is naturally sinking, or while its at rest on the bottom.
+For a soft jerkbait, the reaction is a result of a jerk while the bait is naturally sinking, or while it’s at rest on the bottom.

 This technique doesn’t need to be strictly used on the bottom, you can use the same method of retrieval at different depths in the water column.
-Just let the bait flutter down a few feet then jerk it back up.
+Just let the bait flutter down a few feet then pull it back up.
 When the lure is getting pulled up it vibrates, creating a noise in the water you hope will bring nearby bass over to check it out.

 Winter Bass Fishing